chrisseaton/rhizome/doc/inline-caching.md

 cache is called 'inline' because it's part of the structure of the program itself, not a separate data structure.

-RubyJIT implements simple monomoprhic inline caching based on profile information collected by the interpreter.
+Rhizome implements simple monomoprhic inline caching based on profile information collected by the interpreter.

 ### Why we need it